Looking for a last-mile delivery software tool to streamline your operations and give you a customer service edge – but don’t know how to choose?

-But further down on the pricing page, it says you can have as few as 5 resources on a plan.
-Not only that, LogiNext gives different names to the three packages in the very next table (Basic, Premium, and Advanced; presumably corresponding to Free, Advanced (!), and Enterprise).
+But further down on the pricing page, it says you can have as few as five resources on a plan.
+Not only that, LogiNext gives different names to the three packages in the very next table (Basic, Premium, and Advanced, presumably corresponding to Free, Advanced (!), and Enterprise).

 Confused?
 Yeah, us too.

 LogiNext Mile has a lot of great features, making it one of the most powerful last-mile delivery software tools on the market.
-But it comes with a price tag to match, which will put it out of reach of most smaller businesses.
+But it comes with a price tag to match, which will put it out of reach for most small businesses.

 Onfleet has a clean, simple UI and a simple pricing model which makes it very attractive to smaller firms or newcomers to this space.